bstarynk/melt-monitor-2015/CodeGen.md

 * The `tuple` and `set` connectives are variadic expressions to build tuples and sets from item arguments.

+* the `node` connective is for a variadic expression to build a node, using the first argument (should be an item) as a connective.

+* The `flatten_tuple` and `flatten_set` is for a variadic expression to build a flatten set or tuple, using the first argument (should be an item) as the flattening item.

 * If the connective is some *signature-item*, the expression is a closure application.

 * If the connective is some *routine-item*, the expression is a